Renovation

 A designer hack for your kitchen

 Your kitchen may look dated but putting in a new one is not always recommended when you are selling.
-Some owners decide they don’t want the stress or the strain on their budget, and it’s not recommended for moderately priced apartments, like a $500,000 studio.
+Some sellers don’t want the stress or the strain on their budget, and it’s not recommended for moderately priced apartments, like a $500,000 studio.
 But if you have a higher-end apartment, then you are facing competition from newer condos, in which case an upgrade is in order.

 One designer tip is to swap out the fronts and hardware only, and if you have an IKEA kitchen, you are in luck.
 As Mimi O’Connor writes, there are numerous companies that offer doors, drawer fronts, panels, handles, pulls, and more for new look to refresh an IKEA kitchen (some companies work with non-IKEA kitchens too).